dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Carlo Vicari:**
- oh that's true I don't what
+ that's true I don't what
-what Alan was just talking about as far as because there's been a lot of controversy lately about you know people being banned on Twitter you know for better for worse that's what I was it is a fact yeah the fact of the matter is you know I think you guys are both right about that more I guess more so than the privacy thing I think the censorship is a big one yeah
+what Alan was just talking about as far as because there's been a lot of controversy lately about you know people being banned on Twitter you know for better for worse that's what I was it is a fact the fact of the matter is you know I think you guys are both right about that more I guess more so than the privacy thing I think the censorship is a big one

 **Christian Seberino:**
 yes the arch is
-censorship but like political bias right
+censorship but like political bias

 **Carlo Vicari:**
-right right so I see what you're saying so it's like the the network being impartial completely and just you know whatever people's thoughts are just get
+right so I see what you're saying so it's like the the network being impartial completely and just you know whatever people's thoughts are just get